 Horizon 7 Enterprise Edition includes not only real-time application delivery, user personalization, fast desktop provisioning, and application packaging, but also VMware vRealize® Operations for Horizon for predictive health-and-performance analytics.
 VMware vRealize Operations for Horizon provides performance metrics across the infrastructure and also analyzes the user experience through integration with PCoIP and Blast Extreme session statistics.

 A consumer-simple experience is driven across devices with the Workspace ONE app.
-The app can be downloaded from public app stores, and users can then access their desktops and applications from mobile devices through VMware Identity Manager.
-For more information, see Setting up the VMware Workspace ONE Application on Devices on the VMware Identity Manager Documentation page (select On-Premise 2.8 from the drop-down menu).
+The app can be downloaded from public app stores, and users can then access their desktops and applications from mobile devices through Workspace ONE Access.
+For more information, see the Workspace ONE Access product page.

 The Workspace ONE app launches device-native versions of the VMware Horizon Client™ to provide seamless access to Microsoft Windows-based applications and desktops on any device.
-The VMware Horizon Client, in combination with VMware Identity Manager, supports features such as biometric authentication, multi-factor authentication, single sign-on, and policy-controlled access to applications.
+The VMware Horizon Client, in combination with Workspace ONE Access, supports features such as biometric authentication, multi-factor authentication, single sign-on, and policy-controlled access to applications.

 VMware Horizon Apps for Published Applications and Desktops